dezdem0na/accp-cheatsheet/README.md

   	- AWS Trusted Advisor Priority.

 ### Amazon IAM
+- IAM (Identity and Access Management) controls authentication and authorization within an AWS account.
 - You **cannot** use IAM to create **local user accounts** on any system.
 - You are also not charged for what you use, <ins>IAM is free to use</ins>.
 - You can share access to your AWS account.